-- Remove the fasteners that hold the cover on. and remove the cover - 2.
-Lift out the engine air cleaner/filter, if needed. - 3.
-Insert a new air filter. - 4.
-Reinstall the engine air cleaner/filter cover.
+- Remove the fasteners that hold the cover on and remove the cover - 2.
+Lift out the engine air cleaner/filter, if needed.

+- Insert a new air filter.
+See Normal Maintenance Replacement Parts on page 5-103 to determine which filter to use. - Reinstall the engine air cleaner/filter cover.
 Tighten the fasteners to hold the cover in place.

 Refer to the Maintenance Schedule to determine when to replace the engine air cleaner/filter.
-See "Scheduled Maintenance Services" in the Index.
+See Part A: Scheduled Maintenance Services on page 6-4

 Operating the engine with the air cleaner/filter off can cause you or others to be burned.
 The air cleaner not only cleans the air, it stops flame if the engine backfires.
-If it isn't there, and the engine backfires, you could be burned.
+If it isn't there and the engine backfires, you could be burned.
 Don't drive with it off, and be careful working on the engine with the air cleaner/filter off.

-If the air cleaner/filter is off, a backfire can cause a damaging engine fire.
+Notice: If the air cleaner/filter is off, a backfire can cause a damaging engine fire.
 And, dirt can easily get into your engine, which will damage it.
 Always have the air cleaner/filter in place when you're driving.